Stocks waver on Wall Street, hover close to bear market

 Technology stocks have been some of the most volatile holdings.
 The sector includes heavyweights like Apple that have lofty valuations, which tend to push the market more forcefully up or down.
 The sector has been hit especially hard by the Fed’s policy shift to raise interest rates.
 Low rates help support investments considered more risky, like tech stocks, and higher rates lessen the incentive to take that risk.

 Retailers and other companies that rely on direct consumer spending were mostly higher.
-Amazon rose 1.6% and Expedia rose 6%.
-Bath & Body works sank 8.1% after cutting its profit forecast for the year.
-Amazon rose 1.4%.
+Amazon rose 1.2% and Expedia climbed 6.4%.
+Bath & Body Works slid 7% after cutting its profit forecast for the year.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.